 Luke’s broader research interests include cultural experiences of becoming an adult, social and political belonging, and critical social theories.
 As an interdisciplinary researcher, Luke has worked and published in a number of areas including: refugee and migration studies, cultural studies, inclusive education, educational leadership, and higher education.

-Associate Professor Jo Ingold
+Jo Ingold

 Jo is currently researching digital employment service delivery and the digital support needs of newly-unemployed job candidates during and post-Covid19.
 She is a regular advisor to the employability sector in the UK and Australia and is recognised for her expertise on improving employer engagement in employability and skills programmes.
 She has published articles on employment and labour market disadvantage in a range of top-ranked academic journals.
 She is a member of the Employment Related Services Association, a Fellow of the Institute of Employability Professionals, a member of the Editorial Board of the journal Work, Employment and Society, a Fellow of the Higher Education Academy, an Academic Member of the CIPD.

-Professor Marilyn McMahon is Deputy Dean at Deakin Law School.
+Professor Marilyn McMahon is Dean at Deakin Law School.
 She is also a registered psychologist.
 Her scholarship and publications are primarily in the areas of criminal law and procedure.
 She has presented papers at international and national conferences and seminars and in 2018 was awarded a Victorian Parliamentary Library Fellowship.

 In addition to her academic work, Marilyn has been appointed to several independent statutory bodies including the Mental Health Tribunal, the Forensic Leave Panel and the Intellectual Disability Review Panel.
 She is also a member of the Australian Forensic Reference Group, a diverse group of scientists from various disciplines who provide independent advice to Victoria Police.